-We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$\).
-We have also agreed to reimburse Cantor for up to \$\) of certain of its counsels' fees and expenses, which reimbursed fee is deemed underwriting compensation for this offering by FINRA.
+(1) Does not take into account the waiver of underwriting discounts and commissions with regard to a portion of purchases made by certain of our affiliated stockholders.
+We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$250,000.
+We have also agreed to reimburse the underwriters for up to \$100,000 of certain of their counsels' fees and expenses, which reimbursed fee is deemed underwriting compensation for this offering by FINRA.